 So, which comes first in SaaS, the service or the software?
 Marcel joins us to talk about his journey from Apple to startup, trial by fire and how mentors and community bring you closer to your dreams.

 Eager to fix the inner workings of your business?
-Join us at Operations Camp.
+Join us at Owner Camp.

 Carl Smith: Hey everybody and welcome back to The Bureau Briefing.
 It is Carl and swinging by the Bureau studios today we have got Marcel Petitpas.
 How's it going Marcel?

 Marcel Petitpas: It is going amazing, Carl, so happy to be here on the podcast.

 Carl Smith: Well, I have to say we met at Operations Camp in Utah and you are one of the most just excited, energetic ... you know what it is?
 It's like you've never had a bad day and I know that's not true but you just expect great things, don't you?

 Marcel Petitpas: Well there's just, there's a lot of things that we can focus on in life and I guess I just choose to focus on the stuff that makes me happy as much as I can.

 Carl Smith: Well for everybody listening so Marcel is the CEO and Co-founder of Parakeeto, he's a speaker, he's a business coach, he may or may not be a Nick Jonas look alike, I'm not sure on that one.
 You know the true teenage girls, my daughters, they were like "Eh," but my wife was like, "Could be, I don't know."
 You know you might have a generation thing there but you could always do appearances, it's just gonna be for soccer moms, I hope you're cool with that.

 Marcel Petitpas: Yeah, I just really hope Parakeeto does well enough that I don't have to resort to that.